vdmitriyev/uol-bibliography-data/README.md

 ### Dependencies

-Check 'requirements.txt' files for details or use following command to install dependencies
+Check 'requirements.txt' files for details or use following command to install dependencies.
 ```
 pip install -r requirements.txt
 ```